drapergeek/drapergeek.github.io/_posts/2014-03-29-my-alfred-extensions.markdown

 Extensions:

-* [Omnifocus](https://github.com/drapergeek/alfred-omnifocus) - I use a plugin I wrote to quickly add items to my omnifocus list.
+* [Omnifocus](https://files.app.net/2zwm2acCb) - I use a plugin that [Gordon Fontenot](https://twitter.com/gfontenot) wrote to quickly add items to my omnifocus list.
-  Nothing special, it just drops it in the inbox and sends a notification.
 * [Dash](https://github.com/zenorocha/alfred-workflows/tree/master/dash) - For documentation
 * [Day One Log](https://github.com/drapergeek/alred-dayone) - I like being able to quickly add entries to day one.
 This is a quick script I put together to use the command line.